ALLUOS/ALLUOS.github.io/_posts/2021-04-01-evaluation.md

 #### TECHNICAL TESTING / VERIFICATION

 The organization of the verification and test management activities should be closely related to the preliminary design.
-For this, a general testing strategy is initially formulated, including test methods, documentation forms or blanks and test evaluation criteria; therefore, a test plan is drawn up.
+For this, a general testing strategy is initially formulated, including test methods, documentation forms or blanks, and test evaluation criteria; therefore, a test plan is drawn up.
 In addition, a test schedule is drawn up with specific feature development.
 At the same time, a documenting basis should be established to ensure the quality of the test documentation.
-Weekly, we attended our joint meetings of testers where we were aimed at teaching the basic principles of testing, Q/A discussions and further development.
+Weekly, we attended our joint meetings of testers where we were aimed at teaching the basic principles of testing, Q/A discussions, and further development.
 In addition to organizing testing and creating test cases, that collect all information on tested features, the project itself should be analyzed and investigated for bugs.
-Session simulation can be used to test the properties of the system structures, design and the interactions of subsystems, developers should use step-by-step design instructions to verify the consistency and logical structure of the system, while the design review should be performed by the testing team.
+Session simulation can be used to test the properties of the system structures, design, and the interactions of subsystems, developers should use step-by-step design instructions to verify the consistency and logical structure of the system, while the design review should be performed by the testing team.

 #### USER ACCEPTANCE TESTING / VALIDATION